0xPriest/Commerce-site-via-Coinbase-API/README.md

 <h1>Commerce-site-via-Coinbase-API</h1>
 Welcome to the Commerce-site-via-Coinbase-API project!
-This project aims to provide a platform for merchants to accept cryptocurrency payments via the Coinbase API.
+This project aims to provide a platform for users to accept cryptocurrency payments via the Coinbase API and open up their own shop.

 <h1>Getting Started</h1>
 To get started with this project, you will need to have a Coinbase API key.
 If you do not have one, you can create one by signing up for a Coinbase account and generating an API key in the "Settings" section.